ohlogic/auto_python_rapydscript/README.md

 through the browser's console log, Firebug's console log, etc.

 2015-01-29
 Added the feature to compile the include python files only when its been edited, modified (similar to the feature added on 2015-01-26 that compiles the python generated webpage only when edits to the source file happen).
+In a second update to source code, I've refactored the code to better deal with strings from PHP to Python by escaping in the include files as an improvement and added plenty of comments to make apparent how the internals work to date.

 2015-01-28
 Added a feature to allow writing print statements to the browser's console for demonstration purposes,